 In this case, restrictions on users from the above countries are positive, especially from the US, meaning that Bybit is not liable to US financial regulations.

-Users are able to download trade history as a CSV file for all trade history for the duration of the account.
-We see this as beneficial for users, as are they are able to use this information for accounting and tax reporting purposes.
+Users can download trade history as a CSV file for all trade history for the duration of the account.
+We see this as beneficial for users, as are they can use this information for accounting and tax reporting purposes.

 Is there any insurance fund?

 There is a listed insurance fund on the website, where Bybit uses the Insurance Fund to take over users’ unfilled positions before they are taken over by the Auto-Deleveraging System.

 The Insurance Fund comes from liquidations executed with a price better than the bankruptcy price of that position.

 The size and growth of the insurance fund shown below highlight the trading volumes on the exchange and also the robust health of the exchanges ability to manage any abnormal liquidations that may arise.

 As with many derivative cryptocurrency exchanges, Bybit is registered outside of the United States and not classed as a regulated exchange.
 Funds on the exchange are likely uninsured as a result.